ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 # Frontend Auth

-## Sign-in with Google button
+## Sign in with Google button

-To show a `Sign-in with Google button` we need to use a JavaScript library by Google, and place a code snipet somewhere in the HTML.
+To display a `Sign in with Google` button, we need to use a JavaScript library provided by Google and place a code snippet somewhere in the HTML.

-In order to load the JavaScript library, the likes of the following `<script>` tag need to be added in the document head.
+To load the JavaScript library, add the following `<script>` tag in the document head:

 ```
 <head>